seanpmaxwell/Typescript-Best-Practices/README.md

 // This is set up in the services layer interface UserAvatarDTO extends UserAvatar {
-  data: Blob; // Place this here instead of IUser
+  data: Blob; // Place this here instead of UserAvatar }
-}

 /**